DavidBarOtero/pllbx/README.md

-Pillbox app with firebase and external api
+Pillbox movile app with react native, firebase and external api.